 Physical fitness for kayaking.

-Kayaking is a water sport, so you may get wet.
+Kayaking is a water sport, and you may get wet.

 Personal belongings.
 It is usually possible to store belongings in our vehicles while taking part in our activities at your own risk.
 Jersey Kayak Adventures Ltd cannot be held responsible for personal belongings and equipment.
 Ensure your car keys, mobile phones etc. are not taken on our activities in case they get wet or damaged.

 Photographs.
-We sometimes take photographs during our tours and some may be uploaded to our Facebook page.
-High resolution copies can be emailed to you at no charge.
+We sometimes take pictures during our tours, and some may be uploaded to our Facebook or other social media pages.
+High-resolution copies can be emailed to you at no charge.
 Photos and videos may be used on our website, for promotional activities or in magazine articles.
 Personal details are not disclosed.
-If you do not wish to be included in any photo taken, please tell staff on the day.
+A photo consent is requested when you complete the health and acceptance of risk form before we depart.

 National and local standards.
-Jersey Kayak Adventures is inspected by the British Canoe Union, Adventuremark and Jersey Harbours to ensure we meet National and local standards.
+Jersey Kayak Adventures is inspected by the British Canoeing, Adventuremark and Jersey Harbours to ensure we meet National and local standards.

 Protect the environment.
 Consider catching the bus or go by bicycle.
 Our website has links to bus times and cycle hire.
-Follow your guides advice when observing wild life.
+Follow the advice of your guide when observing wildlife.

-Less packaging can make a major impact in reducing the amount of rubbish on beaches.
+Less packaging can make a significant impact in reducing the amount of rubbish on beaches.
 Help keep our beaches clean.
 Try to bring back one item of plastic after your kayaking/ walk.

 An important part of kayaking is – strange as it may seem – the ability to maintain a good posture.
 If you have poor posture or little core muscle strength, you may notice the lower back and inside thighs might ache.
-This is often a result of our more sedentary lifestyle.
-A good way to check, if you have difficulties maintaining an upright posture, is to sit on the floor with your legs outstretched and without back support.
-If you cannot maintain this position, it is likely that you may experience some aches and pains.
-With practice this usually decreases.
+An excellent way to check, if you have difficulties maintaining an upright posture, is to sit on the floor with your legs outstretched and without back support.
+If you cannot maintain this position, you may likely experience some aches and pains.
+With practice, this usually decreases.

 I am quite large.
 We have wetsuits and kayaks up to XXL sizes.
 Tell us in advance, so we can ensure we have the correct gear for you.
 Check you have sufficient core body strength – see above.

 Are there age limits to go sea kayaking?
 Our oldest paddler is 87 years old, so age should not stop you from getting afloat with us.
-Obviously, the key question is whether you are still an active person; so it’s best to tell us when booking.
+The key question is whether you are still an active person; so it’s best to tell us when booking.

-Providing you have upper body strength (a good guide is, if you can you climb out from the side of a swimming pool) getting back onto a sit-on-top kayak should not be too difficult.
-If you are unfit and/or overweight without much upper body strength it will be harder.
+Providing you have upper body strength (a useful guide is if you can you climb out from the side of a swimming pool) getting back onto a sit-on-top kayak should not be too difficult.
+If you are unfit and/or overweight without much upper body strength, it will be harder.

-Water temperatures in Jersey range for 8 ºC in winter to 17 ºC in late summer and autumn.
-This is warmer than many parts of the UK.
-We also hire out dry suits, if you are planning to kayak in colder conditions or practice safety skills for an extra charge.
+Water temperatures in Jersey range for 8 ºC in winter to 17 ºC in late summer and autumn and this is warmer than many parts of the UK.
+We also hire drysuits if you are planning to kayak in colder conditions or practice safety skills for an extra charge.

 Is kayaking dangerous?
 Sea kayaking in Jersey is an adventure sport, so there will always be some real risk in the adventure activities we offer.

 All our instructors are highly experienced with many years kayaking both around Jersey and overseas.
-We are inspected annually by the British Canoe Union (the national governing body for paddle-sport) and Adventuremark.
 We operate to national standards and select locations based on the best conditions.

 Why do you kayak from different locations?
 We do not operate out of just one venue to ensure we get the best conditions for the needs of the group.
 By employing staff with higher levels of kayak qualifications and experience, we can kayak from many more locations around Jersey and get the best conditions on the day.